ulfschneider/azure-functions-nodejs-monorepo/packages/azure-functions-openapi/README.md

-# @apvee/azure-functions-openapi
+# @ulfschneider/azure-functions-openapi

+This is a fork of @apvee/azure-functions-openapi.
+The fork adds the functionality to configure the location where the Swagger UI library files will be downloaded and it allows to set the name for the Swagger UI page.
+Please see below under

 ## Overview
-`@apvee/azure-functions-openapi` is an extension for Azure Functions V4 that simplifies the process of integrating OpenAPI documentation.
+`@ulfschneider/azure-functions-openapi` is an extension for Azure Functions V4 that simplifies the process of integrating OpenAPI documentation.
 It automatically generates and serves OpenAPI 2.0, 3.0.3, and 3.1.0 definitions and provides a Swagger UI for your Azure Functions.
 Built on top of `@asteasolutions/zod-to-openapi`, it uses **Zod Schemas** for type-safe request validation and response handling, ensuring that your API is well-documented and easy to explore.

 ## Benefits of Documenting APIs with OpenAPI
 Documenting your APIs with OpenAPI offers several significant advantages: